EESI/themetagenomics/README.md

 Overview
 --------

 themetagenomics provides functions to explore topics generated from 16S rRNA sequencing information on both the abundance and functional levels.
-It also provides an R implementation of PICRUSt and wraps Tax4fun, giving users a choice for his or her function prediction strategy.
+It also provides an R implementation of PICRUSt and wraps Tax4fun, giving users a choice for their functional prediction strategy.

 Relevant Software and Literature
 --------------------------------